-Projects must identify the Targeted addresses included in the proposed project.
-Proposals must include the proposed broadband infrastructure utilized to reach the Targeted addresses.
-This should include the proposed network technology and standard or standards to be used in the proposed network, and the proposed highlevel network design.
+Full Application proposals must include the proposed broadband infrastructure utilized to reach the Targeted addresses.
+This should include the proposed network technology and standard or standards to be used in the proposed network, and the proposed high-level network design.
 High-level designs for networks utilizing fiber or cable technology must include but not be limited to the proposed fiber or cable routes to reach the proposed Targeted addresses.
-Proposed routes submitted must include any new routes needed to connect to the applicant's existing network.
-If interconnected with an existing network, proposals must also show the applicant's existing fiber or cable network routes within the municipalities (or if in an unincorporated area the county magisterial district) in or from which the applicant is proposing to extend its network.
-Existing routes may be either actual cable or fiber line routes, or the roads along which the applicant has existing network in the municipality or municipalities.
+Proposed routes submitted must include any new routes needed to connect to the Applicant's partner's existing network.
+If interconnected with an existing network, proposals must also show the Applicant's partner's existing fiber or cable network routes within the municipalities (or if in an unincorporated area the county magisterial district) in or from which the Applicant is proposing to extend its network.
+Existing routes may be either actual cable or fiber line routes, or the roads along which the Applicant has existing network in the municipalities.